GabeScott/standard-works-vault/General Conference/2003 October - The Shepherds of Israel.md

 God bless the good bishops of The Church of Jesus Christ of Latter-day Saints.
 You may on occasion be inclined to complain about the burdens of your office.
 But you also know the joys of your service.
 Heavy as the load may be, you know this is the sweetest, the most rewarding, the most important thing you have ever done outside the walls of your own home.

 I thank the Lord for you.
 I thank the Lord for good bishops in this Church throughout the world.
-I pray for you, all 18,000 of you.
+I pray for you—all 18,000 of you.
 I plead with you to be strong.
 I plead with you to be true.
 I plead with you to be uncompromising in your own lives and in the goals you set for others.
 Though your days be long and wearisome, may your rest be sweet and in your hearts may you know that peace which comes alone from God to those who serve Him.

 I bear testimony of the strength and goodness of the bishops of this Church.
 I pay tribute to counselors who help them and to all who serve under their direction in response to the calls they make.